0xPARC/plonkathon/README.md

 A lookup argument allows us to prove that a certain element can be found in a public lookup table.
 [PlonKup](https://eprint.iacr.org/2022/086.pdf) introduces lookup arguments to PlonK.
 Try to understand the construction in the paper and implement it here.

 ## Getting started

+To get started, you'll need to have a Python version >= 3.8 and [`poetry`](https://python-poetry.org) installed: `curl -sSL https://install.python-poetry.org | python3 -`.

+Then, run `poetry install` in the root of the repository.
+This will install all the dependencies in a virtualenv.

-To see the proof system in action, run `python3 test.py` from the root of the repository.
+Then, to see the proof system in action, run `poetry run python test.py` from the root of the repository.
 This will take you through the workflow of setup, proof generation, and verification for several example programs.
 ### Compiler
 #### Program
 We specify our program logic in a high-level language involving constraints and variable assignments.
 Here is a program that lets you prove that you know two small numbers that multiply to a given number (in our example we'll use 91) without revealing what those numbers are: